OrangeSodahub/ORV/README.md

 #### Stage3 Multiview Generation

 This step further extends the singleview generation model to multiview generation model.
-Please run the following script:
+First set the correct path to pretrained singleview model in `config/traj_image_2b_multiview.yaml` and then run the following script:

 ```bash
 bash scripts/train_control_traj-image-multiview.sh